-- Identification of stakeholders. - Development of key messages about the planned mining and the approvals process. - Raising awareness (e.g. by door-knocking and distributing newsletters to inform stakeholders about the planned mining and the approvals process). - Provision of opportunities for stakeholders to provide feedback. - Ongoing, meaningful consultation with stakeholder groups (e.g. Tahmoor Coal Community Consultative Committee). - Access to information (e.g. information on the Tahmoor Coal website). - Receipt and analysis of feedback (eg. Information stored in Consultation Manager database and network drive).
+- a) Identification of stakeholders. - b) Development of key messages about the project and the approval process. - c) Awareness raising events such as information sessions to inform stakeholders about the project and the approvals process. - d) Provisions of opportunities for stakeholders to provide feedback about the project. - e) Receipt and analysis of feedback in Consultation Manager. - f) Ongoing, meaningful consultation with stakeholder groups. - g) Access to information on the Tahmoor Coal website. - h) Distribution of Newsletters.